pstgi/sps-v3-documentation/Installation/setting-up-iis-websites-for-the-first-time.md

 > These instructions demonstrate the configuration of SPS v3 for using it with the HTTP protocol.
 You can configure the HTTPS protocol during this process, by providing an SSL certificate already be installed on the server.
-You can configure the HTTPS while following these instrustions or at a later time by checking [Configuring HTTPS protocol for SPS v3](./configuring-https-protocol.md).
+You can configure the HTTPS while following these instructions or at a later time by checking [Configuring HTTPS protocol for SPS v3](./configuring-https-protocol.md).

 ### Create an IIS website for API component